ht-diva/containers/README.md

 # containers

-Container recipes used to build images for our bioinformatics/statistical analysis.
+Container recipes that are used to build the images for our bioinformatics/statistical pipelines.